 Application and Assistantship Application Deadlines

+Students typically begin the program in the fall semester.
 Students who want to be considered for an assistantship must submit their applications by Jan.
-2.
+2. Late applications and applications for the spring semester will be considered if positions are available.

 Faculty committee members examine qualified applicants' materials and make recommendations.